ministryofjustice/moj-reusables/README.md

 ### SonarQube

 SonarQube is a tool for continuous inspection of code quality.
-There are several versions of SonarQube ranging from free to price ranged versions.
-If using the free version (community edition) one can expect limitations of the tool.
-[These scripts](https://github.com/ministryofjustice/laa-sonarqube-reusable-scripts) can help relay the feedback produced in SonarQube directly onto Github closing the feedback loop and call for attention by the developers.
+Using the free version (community edition) there are certain limitations such as PR decorations and branch specific analysis.
+[These scripts](https://github.com/ministryofjustice/laa-sonarqube-reusable-scripts) can help bridge the gap for such features.